xbeat/Machine-Learning/README.md

 Introduction to POSE (Positional Skip-wisE) Technique

 POSE is an innovative approach in natural language processing that enhances the efficiency of transformer models.
 It reduces computational complexity by selectively attending to certain positions in the input sequence, allowing for faster processing of long sequences.

+## Feature Engineering for Machine Learning in Python

+Introduction to Feature Engineering

+Feature engineering is a crucial process in machine learning that involves transforming raw data into meaningful features that can improve model performance.
+It's the art of extracting and creating relevant information from existing data to help algorithms learn more effectively.

+## Python Background Removal

+Introduction to Background Removal in Python

+Background removal is a common image processing task that involves separating the main subject of an image from its background.
+This technique is widely used in various applications, including photo editing, e-commerce product photography, and computer vision.
+In this presentation, we'll explore how to implement background removal using Python, focusing on practical and actionable examples.

 ## Explaining Back Propagation with Python